Vishal24102002/screensharing/README.md

 # Screenshare_Lib
-Screenshare: Python module for sharing/casting your screen with others in realtime &amp; fast and accurate casting.
+Screenshare: Python module for sharing/casting your screen with others in realtime with fast &amp; accurate casting.
 Works best when connected to same network  Copyright © 2024 Coder-wis
 <vishalsharma.pypi@gmail.com>

 ## Coming updates :